dmbarbour/glas/docs/GlasDesign.md

 Annotations can affect performance (acceleration, stowage, memoization, optimization), static analysis (types, preconditions, postconditions), debugging (tracing, profiling, assertions, breakpoints), decompilation (variable names, comments, etc.), and essentially anything other than program meaning or behavior.

-Some annotations in use:
+Some proposed annotations:

 * *accel:Model* - accelerate the program.
-The Model is usually a symbol indicating a built-in function that should replace the direct implementation.
+The Model is often a symbol such as 'list-append' indicating a specific built-in function to fully replace the provided implementation.
+* *stow:Options* - stow data heuristically, usually top item on data stack after running program.
+* *memo:Options* - memoize the program.
+Might only memoize cases where no effects escape.
+* *prof:(chan:Value, ...)* - code profiling support.
 * *arity:(i:Nat, o:Nat)* - describe stack arity of a program.
 This can be checked by a compiler, or help stabilize partial evaluation.

-Still need to develop good annotations for stowage and memoization.
+A lot more needs to be developed here, such as an effective type system and a better understanding of which options are useful for memoization and stowage.

 ## Applications